Aman-pandey9192/Secure-Notes/README.md

- two-page secure note-taking web application that allows users to store, view, and manage their personal notes with time-bound password protection.
+ Two-page secure note-taking web application that allows users to store, view, and manage their personal notes with time-bound password protection.

 🚀 Features
 Two User Modes: